faidfaisal/faidfaisal.github.io/index.md

 ### Four-Stage Pipelined Multimedia Processor
 **Aug 2024 – Dec 2024**

 Designed a **four-stage pipelined processor (IF/ID/EX/WB)** using a structural RTL approach.
-Implemented a **128-bit multimedia ALU** with packed subword parallelism, a **32 × 128-bit register file** with three read ports and one write port, and a **hazard-free forwarding unit** enabling stall-free execution.
-Built a **cycle-accurate testbench**, instruction buffer, and a **custom assembler** for verification.
+Implemented a **128-bit multimedia ALU** for parallel processing of multiple subwords, a **32 × 128-bit register file** with multiple read and write ports, and a **forwarding unit** to prevent execution stalls.
+Built a **cycle-accurate testbench** and a **custom assembler** to verify the processor’s functionality.

 ---

 ### Transformer-Based NLP Chatbot with Intent Recognition
 **Jul 2024 – Aug 2024**

-Trained a **transformer model with multi-headed attention**, achieving **80% accuracy** in intent classification.
-Designed a complete **data preprocessing pipeline**, including tokenization, embedding, and sequence padding.
-Built a **lightweight interactive frontend** for real-time conversational inference and integrated the model for multi-intent recognition.
-Implemented **attention masking and dropout regularization** to improve model generalization and prevent overfitting.
-Conducted extensive testing with a synthetic dataset and real conversational inputs to validate performance.
+Built a **transformer-based chatbot** that can understand and respond to multiple user intents.
+Created a **data pipeline** to prepare and process text for the model, including tokenization and embeddings.
+Developed a **simple interactive frontend** for real-time conversations.
+Applied **attention mechanisms and dropout** to improve accuracy and reliability.
+Tested the chatbot with various inputs to ensure it responds correctly.

 ---

 ### CNN-Based Breast Cancer Histopathology Classification
 **Jun 2024 – Jul 2024**

-Developed a **custom CNN in PyTorch** for binary classification of breast cancer histopathology slides, achieving **95.9% training accuracy**.
-Designed a network with **multiple convolutional and pooling layers** to extract hierarchical features from high-resolution images and applied **regularization techniques** to reduce overfitting.
-Built an **interactive Gradio interface** to allow real-time image upload and prediction visualization, highlighting the regions contributing most to the model’s decisions.
-Created a **training and evaluation pipeline** with data augmentation, normalization, and batch management to ensure robust performance.
+Developed a **CNN in PyTorch** to classify breast cancer tissue images, achieving **95.9% training accuracy**.
+Designed the network with multiple **convolutional and pooling layers** to automatically extract important features from high-resolution images.
+Built a **Gradio interface** for users to upload images and see predictions with highlighted regions that influenced the results.
+Created a **training workflow** with data augmentation and normalization to improve the model’s performance.

 ---